Speaking with Tsufit, the author of Step Into the Spotlight, is a ton of fun!

 Tracey [00:09:15] I know it’s hilarius.
 I remember the Red Barn.
 I loved the Red Barn.

 Tsufit [00:09:30] And it’s only very recently that I have come to appreciate that I’m Canadian, because when I was younger, I used to think of us as, you know, the baby brother of the U.S..
 Like we didn’t have McDonald’s here.
 We had the Red Barn.
 But I used to say that when we got McDonald’s we became legit.
 When Starbucks came, when Wal-Mart came.

 Tsufit [00:10:00] And now I’m thinking, wait a second.
 Now I embrace it.
 Now I look out I’m looking out as I’m speaking to you at the most gorgeous green trees.
 Everywhere I walk is green and big and beautiful.
 But you know what?
 This is really it’s interesting because your show is called Unapologetically Canadian.
-And my expertise is branding.
-And Canada had a bit of a branding issue.
+My expertise is branding and Canada had a bit of a branding issue.